-One minor annoyance I also found is that the 3 extra locking mechanisms on the center column adds 3 extra locks that can need tightening.
-More than once I found the camera rotating loosely and was fumbling in the dark to try to find the offending locking mechanism to get things back to rock solid.
+One minor annoyance I also found is that the three extra locking mechanisms on the center column add three extra locks that can need tightening.
+More than once, I found the camera rotating loosely and was fumbling in the dark to try to find the offending locking mechanism to get things back to rock solid.

 Or you can, of course, buy just the legs and attach your own tripod head if you have another one on hand or just prefer a different head.